 - A major lawsuit if one of your employees causes an accident

-On the other hand, if you invest in defensive driving and safety training, you can sleep well at night knowing you’re reducing your cost of loss, minimizing your liability, and protecting your people.
+On the other hand, if you invest in a non-cdl fleet safety training program like The Fleet Safety Course, you can sleep well at night knowing you’re reducing your cost of loss, minimizing your liability, and protecting your people.

 Driver’s Ed Ain’t Cuttin It

 Many companies and organizations will hire anyone with a license and a clean record.
 That won’t cut it from a risk mitigation standpoint.
 Here are three reasons why you can’t rely on the basic driver’s ed class and an accident-free driving record if you have professional drivers.